Homemade double down alert! I repeat, homemade double down alert.

 A full chimney of briquettes and then a preheated cast iron made quick work of the bacon and then a quick oil top up it didn’t take long for the chicken to cook.
 Having a full load of briquettes meant that I was able to put the burger together and melt the cheese without overcooking the chicken.
 Fantastic.

 The sauce that I decided to go with the double down is a recipe from Chelsea Winter in her book Everyday Delicious.
-I got Sarah a copy of this book last Christmas and it has quickly become the cookbook where I have cooked from the most, ever.
+I got my wife a copy of this book last Christmas and it has quickly become the cookbook where I have cooked from the most, ever.
 It’s great.
 I would advise you click the link and grab a copy for yourself.
 The sauce went perfectly with the chicken.

 The chicken coating is close to what people are claiming the Colonel’s secret 11 herbs and spices.
 I quite enjoyed the flavour – your results may vary.
 Modify to suit your tastes or what you have in the cupboard.
 I opted out of using fresh herbs due to frying the chicken.
 Next time I will experiment with fresh herbs.